 The benefits of the lower-volatility approach can also be achieved by investing in companies with more stable fundamentals, which are less susceptible to declines during recessions and other macroeconomic events

 Fidelity Canada Low Volatility Index ETFs

-At Fidelity, our value factor funds seek to track the performance of tailor-made indexes that are actively designed.
-The Fidelity Canada Value Factor Index is designed to reflect the performance of stocks that have attractive valuations.
-Typically, cheap stocks, with low prices relative to fundamentals, have historically outperformed the market over time.
+At Fidelity, our low volatility factor funds seek to track the performance of tailor-made indexes that are actively designed.
+The Fidelity Canada Low Volatility Factor Index is designed to reflect the performance of stocks with lower volatility than the broader market.
+Typically, securities with lower risk than the broader market have historically produced higher risk-adjusted returns.

 Single-factor exposure to companies with lower volatility than the broader equity market

 An outcome-oriented approach that seeks to provide market-like returns with lower volatility